Cuboids, Rectangular Prisms and Cubes

 A cuboid is a box-shaped object.

-It has six flat sides and all angles are right angles.
+It has six flat faces and all angles are right angles.

 And all of its faces are rectangles.